BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKLaplacianRecursiveGaussianImage.md

-# ITK Laplacian Recursive Gaussian Image Filter (ITKLaplacianRecursiveGaussianImage)
+# ITK Laplacian Recursive Gaussian Image Filter

 Computes the Laplacian of Gaussian (LoG) of an image.